FourThievesVinegar/solderless-microlab/docs/motivation.md

 - Arduino + stepper motor shield
 - stepper motors

+(the stirring rod DC motor and limit switches are missing)

 The user will select a recipe to make in the touch screen menu.
 The controller will them guide them, step-by-step, through the recipe and dispense the correct amount of reagents for them.